Early Years Joint Strategic Needs Assessment (JSNA)

 0–4 population

-There are 15,236 children aged 0–4 in Rochdale borough according to the 2017 mid-year population estimates from the Office for National Statistics.
+There are 14,547 children aged 0–4 in Rochdale borough according to the 2021 Census from the Office for National Statistics

 How does the age 0–4 population impact our health?

 The size and age of the borough population have a huge influence on the needs and demands for healthcare and related services.
-Although services will be used by people of all ages there are certain ages that require higher levels of health care involvement (Goodyear, 2008).
-These include neonatal and infant children who may require treatment for infectious disease and immunisations.
+Although services will be used by people of all ages there are certain ages that require higher levels of healthcare involvement (Goodyear, 2008).
+These include neonatal and infant children who may require treatment for infectious diseases and immunisations.

 Demographics influence the health and wellbeing needs of a population.
 Demographics that contribute to the current and future health needs include: